 The appointments of the Non-Executive Directors are generally made for three-year terms.
 Following the assessment on the effectiveness of the Directors, the Nomination Committee will make recommendations to the Board on re-appointments.

-The Nomination Committee has recommended the re-appointment of each of the Executive Directors and Non-Executive Directors, save for Debbie Hewitt, who has indicated her intention to retire from the Board.
-The Nomination Committee report can be found on pages 76 and 77.
+The Nomination Committee has recommended the re-appointment of each of the Executive Directors and Non-Executive Directors.
+The Nomination Committee report can be found on pages 55 to 57.

-The Board is not seeking to appoint an additional Non-Executive Director to replace Debbie Hewitt as they believe that the resultant balance of Non-Executive and Executive Directors remains effective and contains the appropriate mix of skills and experience for the Board to remain successful.
-The composition of the Board will remain compliant with principle B.1.2 of the Code following the change as the ratio of Independent Non-Executive Directors to Executive Directors, excluding the Chairman, will be 3:2 (60%).
+The Board believes that presently the balance of Non-Executive and Executive Directors is effective and contains the appropriate mix of skills and experience for the Board to continue successfully.
+The composition is compliant with principle B.1.2 of the Code as the ratio of Independent Non-Executive Directors to Executive Directors, excluding the Chairman, is 3:2 (60%).

-The Board having been informed of the conditions of the Code on election and re-election, including that there should be a formal, rigorous and transparent procedure for the appointment of new directors to the Board, and that re-election is subject to continued satisfactory performance, has decided that all Directors, with the exception of Debbie Hewitt for the reasons outlined above, will be submitting themselves for re-election at the Annual General Meeting.
+The Board, having been informed of the principles and provisions of the Code on election and re-election, including that there should be a formal, rigorous and transparent procedure for the appointment of new directors to the Board, and that re-election is subject to continued satisfactory performance, has decided that all Directors will be submitting themselves for re-election at the Annual General Meeting.

 The Board has satisfied itself that all Directors who will be submitting themselves for re-election continue to perform satisfactorily.
 Details of appropriate Annual General Meeting Resolutions will be found in the Notice of Annual General Meeting which will be sent to shareholders separately.